-The FSMA applies to all food facilities expect meat, poultry and certain egg producers (currently regulated by the U.S. Department of Agriculture.)
+The FSMA applies to all food facilities except meat, poultry and certain egg producers, which are regulated by the U.S. Department of Agriculture.
 Small businesses and farms are not subject to as extensive requirements as large food manufacturers and processors, but every food facility is covered in some manner.
 Food facilities that only sell within their state (or within 275 miles of their facility) and have less than $500,000 in annual sales are not covered by the FSMA.
 They do remain subject to state and local food safety laws.

-The act primarily addresses regulatory gaps at the FDA, and does not place a burden on the states.
-States are not required to perform any of its provisions nor does the law super cede state law.
-Food producers and processors will still have to follow state rules, in addition to the new FDA requirements.
-Because FDA has not promulgated its regulations, no case can be made that their rules conflict with any state rules.
-There may be a likelihood of duplication of efforts; however, between the state standards and FDA requirements once the rules are promulgated.
+The act primarily addresses regulatory gaps at the FDA and does not place a burden on the states.
+States are not required to perform any of its provisions nor does the law supersede state law.
+Food producers and processors will still have to follow state rules in addition to the new FDA requirements.
+Because the FDA has not promulgated its regulations, no case can be made that their rules conflict with any state rules.
+There may be a likelihood of duplication of efforts; however, between the state standards and the FDA requirements once the rules are promulgated.

 State and local programs are mentioned often in the act.
-Section 110 of the FSMA requires FDA to provide outreach to the state and local governments to build their food safety and food defense capabilities, which will include additional resources for state food safety programs.
-In addition, FDA must work with states and local health programs to determine the best approach to addressing surveillance and tracing back of food borne outbreaks.
+Section 110 of the FSMA requires the FDA to provide outreach to the state and local governments to build their food safety and food defense capabilities, which will include additional resources for state food safety programs.
+In addition, the FDA must work with states and local health programs to determine the best approach to addressing surveillance and tracing back of foodborne outbreaks.

-However, although there are no specific state requirements, the law encourages the FDA to rely heavily on current state food safety and inspection programs, since a majority of the work currently is performed by state agencies.
-Section 205 (c ) requires FDA to “develop and implement strategies to leverage and enhance the food safety and defense capacities of State and local agencies” regarding foodborne illness outbreaks, state laboratory capacity, carrying out inspection and enforce safety standards, to share information among agencies, and to improve the effectiveness of Federal, state and local partnerships on food safety and defense.
+However, although no specific state requirements exist, the law encourages the FDA to rely heavily on current state food safety and inspection programs, since a majority of the work currently is performed by state agencies.
+Section 205 (c ) requires the FDA to “develop and implement strategies to leverage and enhance the food safety and defense capacities of state and local agencies” regarding foodborne illness outbreaks, state laboratory capacity, carrying out inspection and enforce safety standards, to share information among agencies, and to improve the effectiveness of federal, state and local partnerships on food safety and defense.
 Section 209 provides for improving the training of state, local territorial and tribal food safety officials.
-Section 210 authorizes grants from FDA to states and locals to enhance food safety activities, build state laboratory capacities and build the infrastructure of state food safety programs.
+Section 210 authorizes grants from the FDA to states and local governments to enhance food safety activities, build state laboratory capacities and build the infrastructure of state food safety programs.

 State departments of health are specifically mentioned.
 Section 399V-5 establishes Food Safety Integrated Centers of Excellence, which are to be housed in various state departments of health.
-These centers are to provide assistance to other states and locals departments of health through outbreak surveillance and investigations, analysis of the response, offering epidemiological and environmental training, and training and coordination of state and local agency staff.
+These centers are to help other states and local departments of health through outbreak surveillance and investigations, analysis of the response, offering epidemiological and environmental training, and training and coordination of state and local agency staff.
 This effort will enhance state capabilities to identify and respond to a foodborne outbreak, though it will require states to maintain a food safety program within their health departments.

 The Food and Drug Administration

-FDA has the primary role in ensuring the nation’s food supply is safe.
-Through its regulatory authority and extensive contracts with state and local food and health officials, FDA is responsible for food safety in this country, with the exception of meat, poultry and egg safety requirements handled by the U.S. Department of Agriculture (USDA)
+The FDA has the primary role in ensuring the nation’s food supply is safe.
+Through its regulatory authority and extensive contracts with state and local food and health officials, the FDA is responsible for food safety in this country, with the exception of meat, poultry and egg safety requirements handled by the U.S. Department of Agriculture (USDA).

 Most importantly for states, it directs the FDA to build an integrated national food safety system in partnership with state and local authorities.